The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: Appendix

 for the centre-of-mass vector operator follows.

 By (\ref{eq:A.2.3}) it is easy to compute the only Casimir operator ${\bf J}_i{\bf J}^i$ of the $su(2)$ subalgebra.
-It is
+It is given by

 where ${\edth}{\edth}'+{\edth}'{\edth}$ is just the Laplace operator on ${\cal S}$.
-Hence the spectrum of ${\bf J}_i{\bf J}^i$ is $j(j+1)\hbar^2$, $j=\vert s\vert,\vert s\vert+1,...$, as we expected, and, for fixed $s$ and $j$, the $SU(2)$-irreducible subspaces in ${\cal H}$ are spanned by the spin weighted spherical harmonics ${}_sY_{j,m}$, $m=-j,-j+1,...,j$.
+Hence the spectrum of ${\bf J}_i{\bf J}^i$ is $j(j+1)\hbar^2$, $j=\vert s\vert,\vert s\vert+1,...$, as we expected, and, for fixed $s$ and $j$, the $SU(2)$-irreducible subspaces in ${\cal H}_s$ are spanned by the spin weighted spherical harmonics ${}_sY_{j,m}$, $m=-j,-j+1,...,j$.

 If $P=0$, then ${\bf p}^i$ is represented by the identity operator.
 In this representation, the value $w$ of ${\bf W}$ is necessarily zero, but this representation is \emph{not} irreducible with respect to $SU(2)$.
-It is an infinite direct sum of unitary irreducible representations of $SU(2)$ labelled by the value $j$ of the Casimir operator of $su(2)$ and determined in \cite{Sz1}.
+It is an infinite direct sum of unitary irreducible representations of $SU(2)$ labeled by the value $j$ of the Casimir operator of $su(2)$.